The Ultimate Glossary of Proofreading and Editing Terms

 Reference

-A note to show the attribution of a source text, usually in a reference list at the end of an academic paper or book.
+Details of a source cited in a text, typically listed at the end of an academic paper or book.

 Reference List